What are the goals of the GBR?

 Social media has become an essential tool to help raise public awareness on issues affecting our planet.
 In the case of GBR; this can be achieved by sharing information on the event on one of, or a combination of, several social media tools including Facebook, Twitter and Instagram.
 Simply provide the details of this event in the body of your posting and share it with as many individuals as possible.
 Lead by example by making sure you participate in the event and encourage others to do the same.

 Our Facebook page will provide sharable content for you, and you will also be able to create your own content for the event by following the social media guidelines on our website.

 Global Bird Rescue and Collision Count Week is a FLAP Canada driven campaign being supported by its network of over 70 partners across North America.

 FLAP Canada was the first organization in the world to focus on the issue or bird-building collisions helping place the issue on the bird conservation map.
 For 25 years FLAP staff and volunteers have worked to safeguard migratory birds through research, education, policy development, rescue and rehabilitation.

 Who do I contact for answers to questions?

-The majority of your questions can be answered in our frequently asked questions section (FAQs) at http:www.globalbirdrescue.org or in our tips and resources.
-Birdsafe.ca also has additional information regarding the bird-building collision and what you can do to help.
+The majority of your questions can be answered in our frequently asked questions section (FAQs) at https://birdmapper.org/FAQ.html.
+Our additional websites, birdsafe.ca and flap.org, also have additional information regarding the bird-building collision and what you can do to help.

 What can my contribution lead to?